kylebebak/questionnaire/README.md

 __questionnaire__ is easy to extend.
 Write a prompter function that satisfies the prompter API, and instead of passing a string to `add_question` to look up one of the core prompters, pass your prompter function.

 __The prompter API is simple__: a prompter is a function that should display a question and capture user input.
 It must return a `(answer, back)` tuple.
-If `back` is an integer, this many answers will be deleted from the questionnaire.
+Back should be `None` unless the user moved back.
+If your prompter returns __1__ for `back`, one answer is deleted from the questionnaire, and the user moves one question back.
 Check out the [core prompters](questionnaire/prompters.py) for examples on how to write prompter functions.

 ### Multiple Options